Marian McCurdy

 Distraction Camp (2009)

-Marian McCurdy has worked with Free Theatre Christchurch since 2002 and has managed the company since 2018, running its Education Programme and Te Puna Toi Research Centre.
+Marian McCurdy is an experienced producer, manager, performer and educator based in Ōtautahi Christchurch.
+Since 2002 she has worked as a performer for Free Theatre Christchurch and since 2014 has produced and toured much of this work.
 Her first Free Theatre experience was as an audience member to Krapp's Last Tape (1999) featuring Alan Brunton from Red Mole, an experimental theatre company that influenced the founding of Free Theatre in 1979.
 She is passionate about preserving and making more visible Free Theatre's long history, continuing work on its archive with that in mind.
-She has been involved in theatre and film projects including: Ubu Nights (2014-present), Ars Acustica (2019), The Black Rider (2017), Frankenstein (2016), The Mauricio Kagel Project (2015), I Sing the Body Electric (2012), The Earthquake in Chile (2010), Faust Chroma (2008), Emmy & Nico (2008), Remake (2009), Fantasia (2005 and 2006), Ella & Susn (2004) and Samson Airline (2002).
-Marian completed a PhD in Theatre and Film Studies at the University of Canterbury in 2014 and her book Acting and its Refusal: The Devil Makes Believe was published by Intellect in 2017.
+Most recently she produced and performed the premiere of the first English translation and production of Caren Jeẞ's The Cat Eleonore.
+She currently manages the Free Theatre company and runs its Education Programme and Te Puna Toi Research Centre which hosts wānanga and workshops from its base at the Climate Action Campus in Avonside.
+Marian has a passion for a theatre that addresses urgent social issues, completed a PhD in Theatre & Film Studies from University of Canterbury in 2014 and her book Acting and its Refusal: The Devil Makes Believe was published in 2017.